Death of Daniel Suhr

-Daniel Thomas Suhr (August 21, 1964 – September 11, 2001) was an American New York City Fire Department (FDNY) firefighter who was killed when a victim falling from the South Tower landed on him during the September 11 attacks.
-He was the first firefighter to be killed while responding to the attacks on the Twin Towers.
+On September 11, 2001, Daniel Thomas Suhr, a 37‑year‑old New York City Fire Department (FDNY) firefighter, was killed when a civilian falling from the South Tower struck him as he responded to the World Trade Center during the 9/11 attacks.
+His death is regarded as the first FDNY fatality of the day.

 Biography

-His father was a career firefighter, and his brother also became a firefighter.
-Suhr was a member of Engine Company 216.
-He grew up in Brooklyn, where he was the captain of both the baseball and football teams at James Madison High School.
-In 1983, he played a season of college football for the College of the Desert as a linebacker, during which he was named to the All-Foothill Conference team.
+Daniel Thomas Suhr was born on August 21, 1964, and grew up in Brooklyn, New York City, where he captained both the baseball and football teams at James Madison High School.
+In 1983, he played one season of college football as a linebacker for the College of the Desert and was named to the All‑Foothill Conference team.
+His father was a career firefighter, and his brother also joined the FDNY.
+Suhr later became a firefighter with Engine Company 216.

-He and his wife began dating when they were in grammar school.
-They lived in Rockaway Park, Queens.
+He and his future wife began dating while they were in grammar school, and the couple lived in Rockaway Park, Queens.